metacommunities/metacommunities/analysis/idea_log.md

 ## Tue 23 Apr 2019 22:19:17 AEST
 - long gap here!
 - Github in news because of 996.icu repo recording techwork practices in China.
+- just at a time when I'm disenchanted, there's a wholesale spread of disaffection with tech work;
+- the commit times for Github devs might give a sense of 996 in practice?
+Would it be possible to verify that?
+Only for public repos ...